-My recent focus has been on learning molecular lab skills and conducting in-depth bioinformatic analyses.
-I have experience preparing and analysing whole-genome sequence and gene expression data using Pooled Sequencing, Genome-Wide Association Studies (GWAS) and Differential Gene Expression pipelines.
-My research experience spans experiment planning and insect rearing through to molecular wet lab processes, working safely with liquid nitrogen, and general project management in a lab setting.
-I am proficient in R, Bash, and Unix, familiar with various command-line tools such as SLURM workload manager, and well-practised in running parallel jobs on high-performance computing systems.
+My recent focus has been on learning molecular lab skills and conducting in-depth bioinformatics analyses.
+I have experience preparing and analysing whole-genome sequence and gene-expression data using Pooled Sequencing, Genome-Wide Association Studies (GWAS), and Differential Gene Expression pipelines.
+My research experience spans experimental planning and insect rearing through to molecular wet-lab processes, working safely with liquid nitrogen, and general project management in a lab setting.
+My lab experience included nucleic acid extraction, purification, quantification, and amplification using various techniques.
+I am proficient in R, Bash, and Unix, familiar with various command-line tools such as SLURM workload manager, and well-practised at running parallel jobs on high-performance computing systems.
 Another area I continue to nourish from my background is front-end and back-end web development.

 Before attending university, I spent over a decade in web development, leading a team of developers and designers for seven years.
 The strong programming and visual communication skills I developed have been a valuable asset to my research career, as has my experience with server administration, version control, database management, and delivering at pace.
 During my undergraduate studies in biology, I acquired a broad range of laboratory, field, and statistical skills.
 I also learnt how to create agent-based models, which I used to ask questions about the evolution of polyploidy in plants.
 During that time, I freelanced on a range of interesting projects, which began to tie my technical experience with my new skills in biology; I made teaching tools with interactive population models in Shiny, contributed to R package development (resevol), and incorporated evolutionary models into a research game that aimed to find out how Brazilian farmers make decisions regarding pest control.